 The scholars, philosophers and religious gurus across the world have interpreted and described the nature and attributes of God, in different names and forms in various cultures and religions since time immemorial.
-In fact, in the modern age, some Abrahamic religions have aggressively avowed and asserted that ONE followed by them is the only almighty and everything else is false.
-While visiting some Western countries, I have even noticed young boys and girls at the intersections and city squares distributing pamphlets and telling visitors how only a particular prophet and god can do their welfare, and save the world and mankind.
-The fanatic followers of yet another religion even openly talk about killing people who do not subscribe to their faith.
+In fact, in the modern age, some Abrahamic religions have aggressively avowed and asserted that ONE followed by them is the only almighty God and everything else is untrue and false.
+While visiting some Western countries, I have even noticed young boys and girls at the intersections and city squares distributing pamphlets and telling people how only a particular prophet/messenger and god representing a religion can do their welfare, and save the world and mankind.
+The fanatic followers of yet another religion even openly talk about killing people who do not subscribe to the particular faith.

-Recently, I became interested to learn about several ancient civilizations that thrived well with their faith in own culture and religion for the hundreds of years before being destroyed or lost with the onslaught of some neo-religions in the post Christ age.
+Recently, I became interested to learn about the ancient civilizations that thrived well with their faith in own culture and religion for the hundreds of years before being destroyed or lost with the onslaught of neo-religions in the post Christ era.
 One common feature of nearly all these civilizations was belief and worship of multiple gods, who basically represented various natural phenomenon and elements.
-Actually, all visible or invisible energies and natural forces that affected human life in some way were deified by them either due to reverence or fear for own well-being and prosperity.
-In a way, I find no defect in this approach if a person acknowledges his gratitude through reverence or devotion to seen and unseen material and abstract forces that make his life easy and comfortable.
+Actually, all visible or invisible energies and natural forces that affected human life in some way were deified by them either due to reverence or fear of own well-being and prosperity.
+In a way, I find no defect in this approach if a person acknowledges his gratitude through reverence or devotion to seen and unseen material and abstract forces and energies that make his life easy and comfortable.

-Today, I find that out of over a dozen significant ancient civilizations, only Sanatana Dharma (Hinduism) has survived in the modern age and all other ancient civilizations are now a thing of past.
-Perhaps this is the reason why the world now treats Hinduism as the oldest surviving culture and religion.
-At the same time, some forces of the very same neo-religions are still actively engaged against Hinduism with the same agenda and tactics that ensured fall of all other ancient cultures and religions in the world.
+Today, I find that out of nearly a dozen significant ancient civilizations, only Sanatana Dharma (Hinduism) has survived in the modern age and other ancient civilizations have now become a thing of past.
+Perhaps this is the reason why the world now recognizes Hinduism as the oldest surviving culture and religion.
+At the same time, some forces of the very same neo-religions are still actively engaged against Hinduism with the same agenda and tactics that ensured decline and fall of all other ancient cultures and religions in the world.
 Ironically and paradoxically, irrespective of their description of God and His message, something significant is always found amiss in their preaching that leaves many doubts in the mind of any well-reasoned person.
-But then such questions and doubts are scuttled by the edict their faith is not subject to any question or discussion.
+But then such questions and doubts are scuttled by the edict that their faith is not subject to any question or discussion.

-It is also beyond comprehension and any logic or rationale why such an ALMIGHTY would inspire or ask followers to engage in coercion or evangelism to force or incite other people to follow this particular creedal and dogmatic religion as being carried out by some people in a mission mode.
-In fact, when I see some clerics, scholars, politicians, and occasionally even some professionals from the neighbouring Islamic country giving a call of Gazwa-e-Hind in rhetorical tone, I find it quite frightening and insecure not only for the followers of the Hinduism in the Indian sub-continent but also for the entire mankind world over, wherever people value the ideals of freedom of the religion, culture, educations, speech, equality, and so on.
+It is also beyond comprehension and any logic or rationale why such an ALMIGHTY would inspire or ask followers to engage in coercive or evangelic measures to force or incite other people to follow that particular creedal and dogmatic religion as being pursued by some people in a mission mode.
+In fact, when I see some clerics, scholars, politicians, and occasionally even professionals from the neighbouring Islamic country giving a call of Gazwa-e-Hind in a rhetorical tone, I find it quite frightening and insecure not only for the followers of the Hinduism in the Indian sub-continent but also for the entire mankind world over, wherever people value the ideals of freedom of the religion, culture, education, speech, equality, and so on.

-When I analyse the ancient cultures, traditions and belief systems of old civilizations, I find they had many commonalities among them respecting their political, economic and social systems, including their faith.
+When I analyse the ancient cultures, traditions and belief systems of old civilizations, I find they had many commonalities among them including their political, economic and social systems, as also their faith.
 However, to sum up their difference in one sentence; while all other civilizations had largely followed a materialist approach towards life, the Indian civilization (Sanatana Dharma) was the only one which realized the futility of materialism and emphasised on the spiritual pursuits, if not from the early life then for sure in the later life after living the life of a householder for a reasonable period.
-Perhaps spirituality and its associated aspects have been main strength of Hinduism because despite systematic attempts to destroy it and nearly a millennium’s socio-religious turmoil, Hinduism still survived with its ancient positive attributes.
+Perhaps spirituality and its allied aspects have been main strength of Hinduism because despite systematic attempts to destroy it and nearly a millennium’s socio-religious torture and turmoil, Hinduism still survived with its ancient legacy and positive attributes.

-When I compare Hinduism with some dominant neo-religions of the world, I find others’ still thrive on the concept of consumerism in their concept that the ALMIGHTY has created every other thing only for His faithfuls’ consumption, the spirit of Hinduism can be understood with the following ancient great quotes from scriptures:
+When I compare Hinduism with the dominant neo-religions of the world, I find others’ still thrive on the concept of consumerism in their concept that the ALMIGHTY has created every other thing only for His faithfuls’ consumption and use, the spirit of Hinduism can be understood with the following ancient great quotes from scriptures:

 Vasudhaiva Kutumbkam (The whole world is one family)